 Chestnut Court was highly successful in the 80's, 90's, and 2000's.
 It was formerly occupied by many big box stores such as Stein Mart, Joann Fabric, the Salvation Army, bakeries and furniture stores and stores such as Blockbuster Video.
 In recent years, the site has experienced a high vacancy rate as big box stores and retail continues its downward trend following the popularization of delivery services and effects of the COVID pandemic.
-Currently the site needs maintenance and repair.
+Currently the site needs maintenance and repair, and has underperformed in comparison to the rest of the City and neighboring shopping centers.